-Forest & Ray offer a dental consultation free of charge if you elect to have immediate treatment; otherwise, the consultation fee is £37.
+Forest & Ray offer a dental consultation free of charge.
 The consultation includes an oral examination, treatment plan, price quotation and dental hygiene advice.
-(Emergency consultation/registration fee: £37)

 A radiographic image is formed by a controlled burst of X-ray radiation (low level), which penetrates oral structures to varying depths, depending on varying anatomical densities, before striking the film or sensor.
 Teeth appear lighter because less radiation penetrates them before reaching the film.
 Dental caries, tooth decay, infections and other changes in the bone density and the periodontal ligament appear darker because X-rays readily penetrate these less dense structures.
 Dental restorations (fillings, crowns) may appear lighter or darker, depending on the density of the material used.

 First of all, the dentist will anaesthetise the area around the tooth to be filled with a local anaesthetic.
 Next, either a drill, an air abrasion instrument or a laser will be used to remove the decayed area of the tooth.
 The choice of instrument depends on the individual dentist's judgement and training, and the availability of the equipment.
 The other factors in the dentist’s choice are the location and extent of the decay.